-This well-maintained community facility features play equipment, seating, and mature shade trees.
+The ground is still actively used and is a well-maintained community facility.
+It features play equipment, seating, and mature shade trees.
 There is also a large, sandstone bushrock, with three commemorative plaques attached.
 Next to this is a flagpole and the Tooraweenah and District First and Second World Wars Honour Roll.

 This recreation ground was built by the residents of the Tooraweenah District as a memorial to the men of the district who gave their lives in the 1939–1945 world war.